Grades 6-8

 Ages: Girls entering Grades 5-8*

-Location: Laurel’s Butler Campus in Russell Township**
+Location: Laurel’s Butler Campus in Novelty**

 Time: 9:00 am-4:00 pm, with a Thursday overnight